 - Provide respite care for children during reunification processes.

 Concurrent planning is the practice of simultaneously pursuing more than one option for permanency for children and young people in care when the primary permanency goal is reunification.
 An alternative permanency goal (that is, a long-term care option) is explored with the child, young person and family, and pursued at the same time as reunification actions and tasks are being undertaken.
-The aim of concurrent planning is to provide permanency for the child in a shorter timeframe, addressing the multiple placements some children and young people experience.
+The aim of concurrent planning is to provide permanency for the child in a shorter timeframe, addressing the multiple care arrangements some children and young people experience.

 Statement of standards

 Child Safety has an obligation to ensure carers provide a level of care consistent with the Statement of standards outlined in the Child Protection Act 1999, section 122.
 The statement of standards provides a way to measure the quality of care and forms the basis for assessing whether a care environment is acceptable and responsive to the child’s needs.
 All assessments must include details on the applicants understanding of, and ability to, meet the statement of standards.

 Version historyBack to top